RSF-RWB/collateralfreedom/README.md

 To render these ten sites accessible to the public in these countries, Reporters Without Borders has created mirror copies and has placed each copy with hosting services in the cloud provided by Amazon, OVH and Microsoft.
 The countries concerned could block these services but almost certainly will not.
 Blocking any major cloud computing service provider would cripple the thousands of companies that use them every day.
 The economic and political cost of blocking the mirror sites would therefore be too high.

-Operation *#CollateralFreedom* is the brainchild of [GreatFire](https://zh.greatfire.org/), an NGO operated by Chinese activists that has already created unblockable mirror sites of Deutsche Welle, Google and China Digital Times.
+Operation *#CollateralFreedom* is the brainchild of [GreatFire](https://zh.greatfire.org/), an NGO operated by Chinese activists that has already created unblockable mirror sites of Deutsche Welle, Meduza.io and China Digital Times.

 ## По-русски